What is Pupil Premium?

 All schools are required to publish online information about how they have used the Premium and its impact on the attainment of pupils covered by the Premium.

-The range of provision the Governors may consider include:
+The range of provision that may be considered include:

-- The Governors will publish information on how they have used their PPG to address the issue of narrowing the gap for socially disadvantaged pupils.
+The academy will publish information on how it has used its PPG to address the issue of narrowing the gap for socially disadvantaged pupils.

 Our School’s Aims